Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 ### Running the benchmarks

-cd succesively in C++, Ju, Numba Py, Pythran, PyVec, C++Lib, JuLib, PyScipy PythranVec; then look at the documentation.
+cd succesively in C++, Ju, Py, Numba, Pythran, PyVec, C++Lib, JuLib, PyScipy PythranVec; then look at the documentation.

 #### Results: